sriraam763/complex-calculator/README.md

 # Java Calculator Assignment
 This is a replica of a scientific calculator app, made using the Java programming language along with the Swing and AWT library as part of the end of semester assignment.

+**Note:** This is a fork of the original group project with my own updates made after the deadline.
+The original project can be found here: [Java-Calculator](https://github.com/shady-mungai/Java-Calculator).

 ## Guidlines Provided:
 - [x] Functioning Elementary operations
 - [x] Working Constants (e.g. 𝑃𝑖 and 𝑒)